pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/6-network-topology.md

 ![Kazakhstan network coloured by sub-network (before fix)](figures/kz_subnetworks.png)

 *Green = main grid; red = isolated bus.
-Example from the Part 4 solved network with default simplification settings.*
+Example from the Part 5 solved network with default simplification settings.*

 ---

 ## Step 2: Confirm load shedding on the island

 The map shows *where* the problem is.
-Confirm that the **~7.7 TWh load shedding** from Part 4 sits on the **red** sub-network, not on the green backbone.
+Confirm that the **~7.7 TWh load shedding** carried over from Part 4 (unchanged by Part 5's cost update) sits on the **red** sub-network, not on the green backbone.

 Load-shedding generators are named `<bus> load`: